 My name is Ben Scheirman.
 I am an experienced software developer from Houston, TX.
-I spend most of my time these days writing Swift and Ruby and recording screencasts.
+I spend most of my time these days writing Swift, Ruby, and Rust and recording screencasts to teach others.

 I’m a regular speaker at developer conferences all over the world.
 If you want to book me to speak at a conference, please get in touch.